bismanaz12/flutter-drawing-app-case-study/README.md

 ## 🎨 Drawing & Creative Tools

-The application provides multiple tools for creating interactive drawing and coloring experiences.
+The application provides multiple tools for creating and editing drawings:

 - Brush
 - Pencil